KKP

 All needs assessments/strategies, as standard, provide detailed scenarios setting out the level of future demand generated from population increases derived from housing growth.
 In the case of indoor and built facilities strategies (IBF) and playing pitch strategies (PPS) they also, as appropriate and applicable, detail the associated costs of supplying increased sports provision using Sport England’s calculators.

-In our experience, developments of 600+ dwellings tend to generate demand for the creation of new outdoor sports provision.
+In our expereince, developments of 600+ dwellings tend to generate demand for the creation of new outdoor sports provision.
 The presumption is that larger housing expansion schemes will generate demand for sports such as football.
 Consideration is normally given to the potential for provision of multi-pitch sites with suitable ancillary provision i.e., clubhouse/changing facilities and car parking.
 Providing single, even double, grass pitch sites is no longer considered to offer long-term sustainability for pitch sports.

 An early KKP foray into major new settlement planning was the Elms Park development in Northwest Cheltenham on the boundary of Cheltenham and Tewkesbury authorities.
 This incorporated plans for 4,000+ homes and the best practice and design considerations provided followed our production of the joint authority Social, Sport & Open Spaces Study (including PPS).